-Through USDOT'S partnership with the Surety and Fidelity Association of America, the capacity of small business by increasing their competitiveness for contracting opportunities.
-They will work one-on-one with a bond producer as part of the program, receive training on how to manage and grow their business, become bondable, and have the ability to identify and bid on projects.
+Through the USDOT'S partnership with the Surety and Fidelity Association of America, the capacity of small businesses is enhanced by increasing their competitiveness for contracting opportunities.
+As part of the program, companies will work one-on-one with a bond producer, receive training on how to manage and grow their business, become bondable, and have the ability to identify and bid on projects.

-On March 11, 2009, President Obama signed an Executive Order creating the White House Council on Women and Girls to ensure that each the federal government addresses the needs of women and girls.
-As part of this broader effort, the USDOT launched the Women in Transportation Initiative (WITI) in July 2010 to increase the participation of women in the nation's transportation industry.
+On March 11, 2009, President Obama signed an Executive Order creating the White House Council on Women and Girls to ensure that the federal government addresses the needs of women and girls.
+As part of this broader effort, in July 2010, the USDOT launched the Women in Transportation Initiative (WITI) to increase the participation of women in the nation's transportation industry.
 WITI seeks to address challenges within the contracting industry that women face as business owners and the barriers young women face entering careers within the industry.
-Through WITI, SBTRCs educate women on the opportunities available to them, attract future leaders and retain female participants in the transportation industry within their region.
+Through WITI, SBTRCs educate women on the opportunities available to them, attract future leaders, and retain female participants in the transportation industry within their region.

 This program enhances the capability of DBE owners to compete for federal procurement opportunities by building private-sector relationships between prime and subcontractors.
 It also gives small businesses the ability to expand their experience and cultivate relationships.

 The Greater Atlanta Economic Alliance (the Alliance) was formed in 2000 as a comprehensive outreach and educational tool to increase the business capacity of small, female and minority-owned firms, and to disseminate information about the Transportation Construction and related industries multi-billion-dollar capital improvement projects.